Kyobo Life decides not to bid for Woori Finance Holdings

 Kyobo Life said in a statement it had considered forming a consortium with local private equity fund IMM to bid for Woori, but decided against a bid.
 A spokesperson for IMM previously declined comment.

 Kyobo Life is not the first possible bidder said to have passed on Woori before initial bids are due on Friday.
-KB Financial Group (105560.KS) also decided not to bid for Woori, a source with direct knowledge of the matter said Wednesday.
+KB Financial Group also decided not to bid for Woori, a source with direct knowledge of the matter said Wednesday. ($1 = 1151.0000 Korean won) (Reporting By Joyce Lee; Editing by Chris Gallagher)